Antra/PyTeslaPowerSet/README.md

 TESLA_PASS=your_password
 TESLA_TOKEN=your_access_token
 ```
-If you already have an access token that can be used to avoid storing the credentials locally
+If you already have an access token that can be used to avoid storing the credentials locally (remember the access tokens expire after 45 days)

 There are also a couple of behaviour toggles early in the script, set them according to your need:
 - `base_currency` - the currency you want to use